|

 COLUMBIA GORGE is 60 miles east of Portland and Vancouver and it's

 a 300 square mile area.
-Presently there are 500 acres of vineyards planted
+Presently there are 336 acres of vinifera vineyards planted

 there.
 The western-most part of this region gets significant rainfall and